aergoio/aergolite/README.md

 AergoLite uses **special blockchain technology** focused on **resource constrained devices**.

-It is not like Bitcoin!
+It is not like Bitcoin (that consumes a lot of energy).
 No proof-of-work is used and the nodes do not need to keep all the history of blocks and transactions.

+The consensus algorithm uses a *Verifiable Random Function (VRF)* to determine which node will produce the next block, and the nodes cannot discover which node is selected ahead of time.
+Making it safe against Denial of Service (DoS) attacks.

 AergoLite uses *absolute finality*.
 Once the nodes reach consensus on a new block they can discard the previous one.
 Only the last block is kept on the nodes.
 Optionally we can setup some nodes to keep all the history for audit reasons.